-A. We combine classic and modern French preparation and cooking techniques with French and global ingredients (mostly from Asia and North Africa) to create uniquely delicious, thoughtfully balanced dishes that tend to be lighter yet full of flavor.
+A. We combine classic and modern French preparation and cooking techniques with French and global ingredients (mostly from Asia, Europe and North Africa) to create uniquely delicious, thoughtfully balanced dishes that tend to be lighter yet full of flavor.

 Q. Are you a "Farm-to-Table" restaurant?

 A. While we do not label ourselves "Farm-to-Table", we are members of the "Slow-Food" movement.
-Our produce is local, seasonal (often organic and/or heirloom), never sprayed, and our proteins are generally either organic, wild, or free-range.
-We change our menus with seasonal availability 4 times/year (January, April, July and October).
-We serve creative "locally sourced, globally inspired" cuisine.
-Everything is hand-made fresh in-house, including our pastas, marmalades, dressings, sauces and desserts.
+Our produce is local, fresh, seasonal (often organic and/or heirloom), never sprayed, and our proteins are generally either organic, wild, or free-range.
+We change our menus seasonally and serve creative "locally sourced, globally inspired" cuisine.
+Everything is hand-made fresh in-house, including our pasta, marmalades, dressings, sauces and desserts.